 Funds can be used to conduct pilot studies, develop a new technique or finalise a project.
 Funding cannot be used to fund PhD studentships or pay staff, to pay for attending conferences, personal salary or general office costs.
 However, the grants offer flexibility and animal costs, experimental consumables, and small equipment purchases (excluding PCs) are permitted.

 Terms and conditions

-Research Grants are available to physiologists returning to a permanent position after a career break or who are less than two years into their first permanent academic position (at an institution in the UK or Republic of Ireland) by the time the grant starts.
-Any period of maternity or paternity leave taken during the first two years of appointment is excluded from this restriction.
+Research Grants are available to physiologists returning to a permanent position after a career break or who are less than three years into their first permanent academic position (at an institution in the UK or Republic of Ireland) by the time the grant starts.
+Any period of maternity or paternity leave taken during the first three years of appointment is excluded from this restriction.
 Applicants must hold a PhD and be in-post before the start of the award.
 Please note that current fellowship holders are ineligible (this does not apply to those on University-funded, tenured fellowships).

 Applicants can either be a full Member or Affiliate of The Society, or have previously presented a talk or a poster at a Society meeting.
 Applications from non-members need to be sponsored by a full Member of The Society.

 Applications should be physiological in nature and should not overlap with existing funding.
 Each application will be considered by 3 peer reviewers identified by The Society.
 The marking scheme for the grant review process can be downloaded below.

 The applicant’s host institution must be willing to administer the award, and a maximum of two awards will be made to each host institute.